Inpatient Rehab in Virginia

 Horizon Behavioral Health Courtland Wellness Center - Lynchburg, VA

-Horizon Behavioral Health Courtland Wellness Center is an inpatient drug and alcohol rehab located in Lynchburg, Virginia.
+Horizon Behavioral Health Courtland Wellness Center is an inpatient addiction treatment center situated in Lynchburg, VA.

 Location: 620 Court Street, Lynchburg, VA 24504 in Lynchburg City County